 It’s the way you internalize these challenges that changes.

-It’s the way that you plan the directions and the goals for your business that changes.
+It’s the way that you plan the direction and the goals for your business that changes.

-It’s the way you delegate, negotiate, and adjust that changes.
+It’s the way you delegate, negotiate, and adjust those changes.

 Essentially, you become a better business person and things start to come together.